armanfm/ExplorerChem/explorerchem-workflow/README.md

 - comparison with a declared elemental Nd mass;
 - elemental partition using declared finished-product and scrap values.

-This is partial coverage.
-The workflow does not currently prove complete conservation across Nd, Pr, Dy, Tb, and every input and output stream.
+The currently implemented elemental output covers these neodymium calculations.

 ## Why the mass status is NAO_ATESTADO